h2oai/h2o-2/h2o-docs/source/datascience/pca.rst

    Allows users to specify whether data should be transformed so that each column has a mean of 0 and a standard deviation of 1 prior to carrying out PCA.
-Standardizing is strongly reccomended.
+Standardizing is strongly recommended.

 Interpreting Results